julietteyek/WhoIsTalking/README.md

 "Who is talking?" aims to create a tool that analyzes language in terms of its political orientation and reliably estimates its political direction.

-Beyond personal amusement—like analyzing a family chat message and sending the result back without comment—this project has broader benefits:
+Beyond personal amusement — like analyzing a family chat message and sending the result back without comment — this project aims to provide broader benefits like:

 - Uncovering the political bias of articles and news